taniarascia/taniarascia.com/content/posts/2019-04-25-using-context-api-with-react.md

 ### Class component

-The traditional way to retrieve Context values is by wrapping the child component in the `Consumer`.
-From there, you can access the value prop as `props`.
+The traditional way to retrieve Context values was by wrapping the child component in the `Consumer`.
+From there, you would be able to access the value prop as `props`.

 <div class="filename">src/HomePage.js (class example)</div>